 - Identify related consumer segments.
 Through a concept test, you can identify the most committed audience to your product that you can reach more easily and successfully.

-- Estimate sales.
+- Estimate purchase intent and sales.
 Knowing how a product will be received helps to establish more precise and real sales targets.

 - Plan communication.
 Obtaining feedback from the audience in relation to the main aspects of your product or service is essential to define the best communication strategy to have an impact on them.